-The normal channel for complaints concerning students, parents or teachers shall be from the complainant to the offending party then to the parent/teacher to principal to Board Chairman to Board.
-Every effort will be made to satisfy the complainant at the earliest possible stage.
+Jesus has taught us to condemn gossip as it destroys relationships and reveals a lack of wisdom.
+However, when a complaint is present the appropriate channel for students, parents or teachers shall be from the complainant to the offending party then to the teacher, principal, and finally to the Board of Christian Day School.
+Every effort will be made to satisfy the complainant at the earliest possible stage so long as the complaint is presented to the offending party by the complainant.

-Whenever a complaint is made directly to the Board as a whole or to a Board member as an individual concerning a teacher or parent, the Board or Board member shall refer this complainant back to the parent or teacher.
-The administrator shall be informed of the problem or complaint.
-The steps on our Parent/Teacher Problem Policy will then be followed.
+Whenever a complaint is made directly to the Board as a whole or to a Board member as an individual concerning an offending party, the Board or Board member shall refer this complainant back to the offending party.
+If necessary, the principal may be informed of the problem or complaint and act as a mutual mediator.

-The first step toward solving a student, parent/teacher problem shall be dialogue between the student or parent and the offending party.
-The next step is to involve the teacher.
-Every effort should be made to solve the problem at this point.
+In general, the first step toward solving a student, parent, or teacher problem shall be dialogue between the student or parent or teacher and the offending party.
+The next step is to involve the teacher or mutual mediator.
+Every effort should be made to solve the problem at the lowest level.
 If satisfaction is not met, the third step shall include a meeting with the student, parent, teacher, and the principal.
-Every effort in this third step should be made to solve the problem at this point.
-If satisfaction is not met, the fourth step shall include a meeting with the student, parent, teacher, principal, and the Board Chairman.
-Every effort in this third step should be made to solve the problem at this point.
-If no satisfaction is apparent after step four, the matter shall be given to the Board of Christian Day School/Early Childhood Center for their immediate attention.
+If satisfaction is still not met, the fourth step shall include a meeting with the student, parent, teacher, principal, and the Board Chairman or designated Board Member..
+If no satisfaction is apparent after step four, the matter shall be given to the Board of Christian Day School for their immediate attention.